getnamo/TensorFlow-Unreal/README.md

 		#inside your training loop check if we should stop early typically per batch
 		#if(this.shouldstop):
 		#	break

+		#commonly you'd store your model for evaluation later
+		#e.g. self.model = <your model object>
 		pass

 #required function to get our api